Security officer to face trial next year accused of Holly Willoughby kidnap plot

 Plumb, 36, had his trial date fixed for June 24 next year, in a hearing where he spoke to confirm his name and his not guilty pleas.

-The defendant, from Harlow, was remanded into custody by Judge Mary Loram KC on Friday.
+The defendant, from Harlow, Essex, was remanded into custody by Judge Mary Loram KC on Friday.

+Willoughby left ITV flagship daytime show This Morning on October 10 as colleagues Rochelle Humes and Craig Doyle said she would “forever be one of us”.

+It also follows a turbulent period for the show, after Willoughby’s former co-host Phillip Schofield left in May after he admitted to a relationship with a younger male colleague.